daskumarmanoj1993/PWAutomation_Assignment/README.md

 ### 7.Scenarios covered:

-Validate login for accepted user
+Validate login for accepted user,
-Validate login error messages for invalid users Validate product is getting selected
+Validate login error messages for invalid users, Validate product is getting selected,
-Validate product is not visible when it does not exist Validate multiple products can be added to cart
+Validate product is not visible when it does not exist, Validate multiple products can be added to cart

 ## Additional Resources